Monthly Archives: July 2016

 Even after a couple of years back on Earth, he is clearly different to everyone else, he stands out.
 He has to wear a special suit in order to get around under Earth's gravity.
 His two best friends are the only people who don't treat him like an outsider.

-Following the success of Badger Learning's previous Teen Reads series, The First Martian is just one of 10 brilliant titles in Teen Reads V. With a reading age of 8-9 and the look and feel of a real book, these hi-lo titles are perfect for struggling r
+Following the success of Badger Learning's previous Teen Reads series, The First Martian is just one of 10 brilliant titles in Teen Reads V. With a reading age of 8-9 and the look and feel of a real book, these hi-lo titles are perfect for struggling readers

 Posted on: Jul 19, 2016